SS Avondale Park

 Avondale Park was a Canadian cargo ship which was built by Pictou Shipyard at Pictou, Nova Scotia in 1944.
-She was the last merchant ship to be sunk by Germany in the Second World War, on 7 May 1945, the day of German surrender.
+She was the last merchant ship to be sunk by Germany in the Second World War, on 7 May 1945, the day of the signing of the German surrender, and less than an hour before it went into effect.
 She was built as a merchant steamship constructed for Canada's Merchant Navy in 1944 as part of Canada's Park ship program.

 Description

 The ship was built by Foundation Maritime Limited's Pictou Shipyard in Pictou, Nova Scotia.
 She was launched in February 1944, and completed in May 1944.

 The ship was 315 ft 5 in long, with a beam of 46 ft 5 in and a depth of 22 ft 9 in.
 She had a GRT of 2,878 and a NRT of 1,653.

 She was propelled by a triple expansion steam engine which had cylinders 20 in, 31 in and 55 in diameter by 39 in stroke.
 The engine was built by Canada Iron Foundries, Three Rivers, Quebec.